bashir2004/talent-developer/README.md

+The project is not a real project, It was an assignment by a client to check the coding.

 # talent-management
 This API is designed to manage talent.
 Talent is referred to as an employee in the project.
 It has the following API. <br />
 1. [GET] api/employee/get-all -- This API has no pagination.
 It returns all employees/talent.<br />